pingcap/docs-appdev/en/for-gorm.md

 ### Step 1.
 Update the connection parameters and connect to TiDB

 In the `main.go` file above, replace the string passed to `sql.Open()` with the connection string you have obtained when creating the database.
-The `sql.Open()` function call should look similar to the following one:
+The `sql.Open()` function call is expected to look similar to the following one:

 ```go
 dsn := "root:@tcp(localhost:4000)/gorm?charset=utf8&parseTime=True&loc=Local"
 ```

 ### Step 2.
-Run the application code
+Run the code

 1. Initialize the GORM module: